phpactor/phpactor/doc/usage/getting-started.rst

 an :ref:`increasing amount <lsp_support>` of support is offered from the :ref:`language_server`.

-In addition you can also so somethings from the CLI only.
+In addition you can also do somethings from the CLI only.

 Select one of the following to get started: